New York City school cafeteria worker honored for decades of service

 With the help of her team and No Kid Hungry New York, she provides 1,000 free meals a day.

-On Wednesday, Barker was honored for her hard work and dedication to the kids that mean so much to her.
+On Wednesday, Baker was honored for her hard work and dedication to the kids that mean so much to her.

 "It's a good day for me, and serving the country," she said.
 "It's one of the greatest things I could do in this country."